Technologicat/unpythonic/doc/features.md

      - Hence it doesn't matter that the memo lives in the ``memoized`` closure on the class object (type), where the method is, and not directly on the instances.
 The memo itself is shared between instances, but calls with a different value of ``self`` will create unique entries in it.
      - For a solution that performs memoization at the instance level, see [this ActiveState recipe](https://github.com/ActiveState/code/tree/master/recipes/Python/577452_memoize_decorator_instance) (and to demystify the magic contained therein, be sure you understand [descriptors](https://docs.python.org/3/howto/descriptor.html)).
  - `curry`, with some extra features:
+   - **Changed in v0.15.0.** `curry` supports both positional and named arguments, and binds arguments to function parameters like Python itself does.
+The call triggers when all parameters are bound, regardless of whether they were passed by position or by name, and at which step of the currying process they were passed.
+   - **Changed in v0.15.0.** `unpythonic`'s multiple-dispatch system (`@generic`, `@typed`) is supported. `curry` looks for an exact match first, then a match with extra args/kwargs, and finally a partial match.
+If there is still no match, this implies that at least one parameter would get a binding that fails the type check.
+In such a case `TypeError` regarding failed multiple dispatch is raised.
+   - **Changed in v0.15.0.** If the function being curried is `@generic` or `@typed`, or has type annotations on its parameters, the parameters being passed in are type-checked.
+A type mismatch immediately raises `TypeError`.
+This helps support [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) in code using `curry`.
-   - Passthrough on the right when too many args (à la Haskell; or [spicy](https://github.com/Technologicat/spicy) for Racket)
+   - Passthrough when too many args (à la Haskell; or [spicy](https://github.com/Technologicat/spicy) for Racket).
+Positional args are passed through **on the right**.
-     - If the intermediate result of a passthrough is callable, it is (curried and) invoked on the remaining positional args.
+     - If the intermediate result of a passthrough is callable, it is (curried and) invoked on the remaining args and kwargs.
 This helps with some instances of [point-free style](https://en.wikipedia.org/wiki/Tacit_programming).
-     - For simplicity, all remaining keyword args are fed in at the first step that has too many positional args.
      - If more positional args are still remaining when the top-level curry context exits, by default ``TypeError`` is raised.
      - To override, set the dynvar ``curry_context``.
 It is a list representing the stack of currently active curry contexts.
 A context is any object, a human-readable label is fine.
 See below for an example.
        - To set the dynvar, `from unpythonic import dyn`, and then `with dyn.let(curry_context=...):`.
+     - Even with the upgrades in v0.15.0, passing through *named* args to an outer curry context is not supported.
+This may or may not change in the future; fixing this requires support for named return values.
+See issue [#32](https://github.com/Technologicat/unpythonic/issues/32).
    - Can be used both as a decorator and as a regular function.
      - As a regular function, `curry` itself is curried à la Racket.
 If it gets extra arguments (beside the function ``f``), they are the first step.
 This helps eliminate many parentheses.
-   - **Caution**: If the positional arities of ``f`` cannot be inspected, currying fails, raising ``UnknownArity``.
-This may happen with builtins such as ``list.append``.
+   - **Caution**: If the signature of ``f`` cannot be inspected, currying fails, raising ``ValueError``, like ``inspect.signature`` does.
+This may happen with builtins such as ``list.append``, ``operator.add``, ``print`` or ``range``.
- - `partial` with run-time type checking, which helps a lot with fail-fast in code that uses partial application.
-Type-checks arguments against type annotations, then delegates to `functools.partial`.
-Supports `unpythonic`'s `@generic` and `@typed` functions.
-Our `curry` uses this type-checking `partial` instead of the standard one, so currying supports fail-fast, too. **Added in v0.15.0.**
+ - **Added in v0.15.0.** `partial` with run-time type checking, which helps a lot with fail-fast in code that uses partial application.
+This function type-checks arguments against type annotations, then delegates to `functools.partial`.
+Supports `unpythonic`'s `@generic` and `@typed` functions, too.
  - `composel`, `composer`: both left-to-right and right-to-left function composition, to help readability.
    - Any number of positional arguments is supported, with the same rules as in the pipe system.
 Multiple return values packed into a tuple are unpacked to the argument list of the next function in the chain.
    - `composelc`, `composerc`: curry each function before composing them.
 Useful with passthrough.